-The Department of Folklore and Ethnomusicology is part of the Indiana University College of Arts and Sciences.
+The Department of Folklore and Ethnomusicology is part of the College of Arts and Sciences.
 When pursuing a major in Folklore and Ethnomusicology, you work with award-winning faculty who have lived, traveled, and studied all over the world, experiencing and chronicling the cultural and artistic expression of groups of people in everyday life.

 The department has been acknowledged nationally as the premier program in both folklore and ethnomusicology, and is the only program in the country to align these closely-related disciplines.
 Both study the intersections of culture, traditions, and history.